Greetings to all... here the Dayspring Ministry Group

 therefore permitted to marry or have relationships.

-The Apostolic Episcopal Communion (& Fellowship) (Who are the AEC&F)
+The Apostolic Episcopal Communion (who are the DMG - AEC)

 Making application for Deacon and Priest DMG - AEC

 The Apostolic Episcopal Communion (Contact the DMG - AEC)